sigpwned/diffbot-openapi-spec/README.md

 OpenAPI spec](https://spec.openapis.org/oas/v3.0.3.html), and makes releases available for general download.

+The spec itself may be found under the "releases" section of this repo.

 At this time, the author only requires the extract endpoints.
 Therefore, only the extract endpoints are currently supported.
 However, the process to add more endpoints is described in